Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Representation of Events, Traces and Flows

-Many formalisms for analyzing traces of concurrent executions assume that the trace logs satisfy the above requirements (see e.g.~\cite{FKK14,PV21}, Sections V and II, respectively).
-And the logger scripts generating trace logs in validation and test environments that we have experimented with support the above requirements (this is common in validation and test environments in general).
-This allows one to correctly identify the fragments associated to any \emph{flow instance} along the trace and event occurrences associated to that instance of the flow.
+Many formalisms for analyzing traces of concurrent executions assume that the trace logs satisfy the above requirements (see e.g.~\cite{fraer2014visual,pal2021feature}, Sections V and II, respectively).
+The logger scripts generating trace logs in validation and test environments that we have experimented with support the above requirements.
+This allows one to correctly identify event occurrences associated to a \emph{flow instance} with an instance ID $i$ along the trace, the \emph{trace fragment} associated to that flow instance, and the corresponding pass or fail \emph{labels}.
+This trace fragment starts with the occurrence of the first event in the flow with ID $i$, and ends with the occurrence of the last event in the flow with ID $i$ in case of a successful execution of the flow, and otherwise ends at the end of the trace or earlier, as soon as criteria allowing to ignore the rest of the trace are met, if any.
+Here, a successful execution of a flow instance is defined as one where occurrences of all events in the flow with ID $i$ are matched within the trace in the right order, and in that case the associated label is ``pass'', and otherwise the label is ``fail''.

-It is important to note that the events that we use in root-causing are not only the ones that occur in the description of flow of interest -- let's call the latter the \emph{flow-events}.
-Most root-causing approaches try to identify anomalous sub-sequences of a flow, while we want to explain what goes wrong in-between the expected flow-events.